Hernia Surgery

 During the surgery, you may be given general anaesthesia or local anaesthesia with sedation, so that you do not feel any pain.
 Afterwards, the surgical area will be sterilised and incisions will be made depending on the surgical approach that will be used.

-The surgeon will then perform the repair using stitches or synthetic mesh to reinforce and strengthen the closure.
+The hernia surgeon will then perform the repair using stitches or synthetic mesh to reinforce and strengthen the closure.
 Lastly, the incisions are closed with sutures or staples, and the area is bandaged.

 Recovery After